franciscoxcode/TaskyCrush/README.md

 - [x] Autofocus the add-task title field when opening the floating button sheet
 - [ ] Rearrange tasks via long press
 - [ ] Add due time to tasks
-- [ ] Implement CloudKit for database and sync
+- [x] Implement SwiftData + CloudKit database and sync fallback
 - [ ] Create widget to create and check tasks on the go
 - [ ] Add quick actions with Siri Shortcuts
 - [ ] Create MacOS companion app